funap/snapuml/README.md

 # SnapUML ⚡

-A lightning-fast, 100% serverless, and local-first PlantUML-compatible diagram generator for the web.
+A lightning-fast, 100% client-side, and local-first PlantUML-like diagram generator for the web.

 **[✨ Try it Live!](https://funap.github.io/snapuml/)**